 Since July 2025, five Greek Cypriots have been detained in the north after visiting the village of Galatia to search for their ancestral properties.
 The European Parliament describes their detention as “illegal and politically motivated,” calling for their immediate and unconditional release.

-On 10 September, an oral amendment by Akel MEP Giorgos Georgiou noted that three of the detainees were conditionally released by the unrecognised military court but remain in the north and are unable to return home.
+On September 10, Akel MEP Giorgos Georgiou noted in an oral amendment that three of the detainees were conditionally released by the unrecognised military court but remain in the north, unable to return home.

 As such, one of the five Greek Cypriots has been charged with illegally entering the north, while the other four are accused of aiding and abetting the illegal entry.